srvo · connection layer

 Plant a spore.
 Share in the harvest.

-Mycelium is an early, opinionated, vision-driven bet on a specific idea: that the connection layer underneath communities is where the most durable value lives.
-First-bloom sponsors are coming in early, paying fair pilot prices, and helping shape how the substrate grows.
+Mycelium is an early, opinionated, vision-driven bet on a specific idea — that the connection layer underneath communities is where the most durable value lives.
+Founding Partners are coming in early, holding fair pilot rates, and helping shape how the substrate grows.